BiAPoL/biaplotter/docs/intro.md

 # BiaPlotter

-Here you find documentation for the BiaPlotter.
+Here you find documentation for the BiaPlotter, an interactive plotting canvas for selecting data from 2D plots integrated to [napari](https://napari.org/stable/).
+This package is not intended to be a napari plugin by itself, but it is intended to be derived by other napari plugins that need to select data from 2D plots.

 ## Table of Contents